SuperUserNameMan/single-file-PHP-FFI-Raylib-wrapper/README.md

 ## Optional RayGui 3.6 support

-If Raylib was compiled with `raygui.h` 3.6, the wrapper will try to detect it, and will set the value of `RL_SUPPORT_MODULE_RAYGUI` accordingly.
+If Raylib was compiled with `raygui.h` 3.6, the wrapper will try to detect it, and will set the boolean value of `RL_SUPPORT_MODULE_RAYGUI` accordingly.

 `raygui.h` functions are also prefixed with `RL_`, but consts are prefixed with `RLGUI_`.